 Our product set addresses a variety of broad-based mixed-signal applications.
 Our expertise in analog-intensive, high-performance, mixed-signal ICs enables us to develop highly differentiated solutions that address multiple markets.
-We group our products into the following categories: ISOmodem® embedded modems; broadcast products, which include our broadcast radio tuners and transmitters, satellite receivers and satellite radio tuner; voice over IP products, which include our ProSLIC® subscriber line interface circuits and voice direct access arrangement (DAA); microcontrollers; timing products, which include our precision clock & data recovery ICs and oscillators; power products, which include our Power over Ethernet controller; and mature products, which include our silicon DAA, DSL analog front end ICs, optical physical layer transceivers and RF Synthesizers.
+We group our products into the following categories:

+- · ISOmodem® embedded modems; - Broadcast products, which include our broadcast radio tuners and transmitters, satellite set-top box receivers and satellite radio tuner; - · Voice over IP products, which include our ProSLIC® subscriber line interface circuits and voice direct access arrangement (DAA); - Microcontrollers; - · Timing products, which include our precision clock & data recovery ICs and oscillators; - · Power products, which include our isolators and Power over Ethernet controller; and - · Mature products, which include our silicon DAA for PC modems, DSL analog front end ICs, optical physical layer transceivers and RF Synthesizers.

-Through acquisitions and internal development efforts, we have continued to further diversify our product portfolio, and we continue to introduce next generation ICs with added functionality and further integration.
+Through acquisitions and internal development efforts, we have continued to diversify our product portfolio and introduce next generation ICs with added functionality and further integration.
 In 2006, we introduced a family of highly integrated FM transmitters, a family of digital isolator products, a Power over Ethernet controller and we expanded our microcontroller portfolio with the addition of new USB microcontrollers, Embedded Ethernet solutions and a family of highly-integrated microcontrollers designed specifically for automotive electronics.
-In the first quarter of 2007, we introduced a fully integrated AM/FM radio receiver and families of jitter-attenuating clock multipliers, single-chip FM radio transceivers and small form factor microcontrollers.
+In the first six months of 2007, we introduced a fully integrated AM/FM radio receiver, a dual ProSLIC for VoIP equipment and families of jitter-attenuating clock multipliers, single-chip FM radio transceivers and small form factor microcontrollers.
 We plan to continue to introduce products that increase the content we provide for existing applications and enable us to serve markets we do not currently address, thereby expanding our total available market opportunity.

-We had no customers that accounted for more than 10% of our revenues during the three months ended March 31, 2007.
+We had no customers that accounted for more than 10% of our revenues during the six months ended June 30, 2007.
 In addition to direct sales to customers, some of our end customers purchase products indirectly from us through distributors and contract manufacturers.
 An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer.
 Although we actually sell the products to, and are paid by, the distributors and contract manufacturers, we refer to such end customer as our customer.
-Two of our distributors, Edom Technology and Avnet, represented 42% and 12% of our revenues during the three months ended March 31, 2007, respectively.
-There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the three months ended March 31, 2007.
+Two of our distributors, Edom Technology and Avnet, represented 41% and 11% of our revenues during the six months ended June 30, 2007, respectively.
+There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the six months ended June 30, 2007.